rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 lxc restart rocky-test-9
 ```

-Now list your containers again and note that the rockylinux-test-9 not have an IP address anymore:
+Now list your containers again and note that the rockylinux-test-9 does not have an IP address anymore:

 ```
 lxc list